Chiang Mai Day Trips: 10 Best Tours & Excursions!

 Doi Suthep Temple & National Park

-Doi Suthep is Chiang Mai’s 1,676-meter-high home mountain and its national park, as well as Doi Suthep Temple, are popular places to visit in Chiang Mai.
-Whether on your own with the scooter, with the red collective taxis or a guided tour, exploring that place is absolutely recommended.
-Above all, culture and nature enthusiasts will enjoy the many beautiful sights in the National Park.
+Doi Suthep is Chiang Mai’s 1,676-meter-high home mountain and its national park, as well as Doi Suthep Temple, are popular places for day trips in Chiang Mai.
+Whether on your own with the scooter, with the red collective taxis or a guided tour, exploring that place is highly recommended.
+Above all, culture and nature enthusiasts will enjoy the many stunning sights in the National Park.
 An absolute highlight and at the same time one of the most beautiful temples of Chiang Mai is the golden Doi Suthep temple.
 There are 309 steps up to the top of the temple, from where you will have a truly spectacular view of Chiang Mai city and the surroundings.
 Inside the national park there are many opportunities for hiking and beautiful waterfalls to visit.
 For example, the scenic Huay Keaw Waterfall, which is located near the National Park entrance.

 Hmong Village in Chiang Mai